frigg/frigg.github.io/docs/index.md

 title: Documentation
 ---

-{% include settings.md %}
+### Getting started
+`TODO`

 ### Approval
-Since frigg is in a beta phase all projects need approval before they can be built on.
+Since Frigg is in a beta phase all projects need approval before they can be built on.
 If you think it is taking way to long before your project is approved you can send us a mail at hi@frigg.io.